-The situation with regard to Government support and action is changing regularly.
+The situation with regard to Government support and action is changing regularly and this article is periodically updated.
 Please contact one of our employment lawyers for the latest position with regard to your own situation.

 What is the Coronavirus Job Retention Scheme?

 Since the Chancellor’s initial announcement about the Coronavirus Job Retention Scheme (CJRS/the scheme) on 20 March, many key questions such as what does furlough mean, how can I put my staff on furlough and who is eligible have now been answered, and the portal for making claims opened on 20 April.

 Claims for 67,000 jobs were made in the first 30 minutes, and 1.3 million individuals were reported as furloughed on its first full day.
 As at 19 July 9.5 million workers had been furloughed at an estimated cost of £29.6 billion, although some high-profile employers have now pledged to repay furlough claims which HMRC has said it will facilitate.

 Many of these individuals may now have begun periods of flexible furlough, and for details of this part of the scheme, please see our separate article What is Flexible Furlough and what does it mean for employers?